-Other recent accounting pronouncements issued by the FASB, including its Emerging Issues Task Force, the American Institute of Certified Public Accountants, and the Securities and Exchange Commission, did not or are not believed by management to have a material impact on the Company's present or future condensed consolidated financial statement presentation or disclosures.
-For a more detailed listing of the Company's significant accounting policies, see Note 1 - "Organization and Summary of Significant Accounting Policies," of the notes to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2014, as filed with the Securities and Exchange Commission on March 16, 2015.
+Other recent accounting pronouncements issued by the FASB, including its Emerging Issues Task Force, the American Institute of Certified Public Accountants, and the SEC, did not or are not believed by management to have a material impact on our present or future condensed consolidated financial statement presentation or disclosures.
+For a more detailed listing of our significant accounting policies, see Note 1 - "Organization and Summary of Significant Accounting Policies," of the notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015, as filed with the SEC on March 30, 2016.